DEFRA/rod-catch-returns-frontend-tests/performance/frontend/README.md

 ![Screenshot of GUI](readme-images/gui.png)

-You can change the url it points to by changing "Server Name or IP"
+You will need to change the following
+- Server Name or IP - the RCR public frontend url
+-

 To run, just press the green triangle (start button).

 ### Command line

-To run using the command line (modify the location of where your JMeter is installed)
+Make sure you have created the local.properties above.
+To run using the command line run (modify the location of where your JMeter is installed):

 ```
 ~/apache-jmeter-5.6.3/bin/jmeter -n -t Frontend\ Tests.jmx -l log.log -e -o output